MetaMemoryT/websql-client/README.md

 websql-server
 ```

-Import websql-client (a bower package) into your html
+Import websql-client (a bower package) into your html:
 ```
 TODO
 ```